Characters and chromatic symmetric functions: Chromatic symmetric functions

 we have that $\xi^S(\inc(P))$ is the number of $P$-permutations with $P$-descent set $S$~\cite[Cor.\,2]{ChowDes}.
 For combinatorial interpretations corresponding to an arbitrary graph $G$, see \cite[Cor.\,1]{ChowDes}.

 \ssec{Trace identities}

-Symmetric function identities, Lemma~\ref{l:efactor}, and the combinatorial interpretations stated in Equation~(\ref{eq:epsilonlambdaP}) -- Theorem~\ref{t:psilambdaP} lead to some identities concerning the decomposition of a poset $P$ into subposet permutations having different properties.
-For instance, the first identity in the following result implies that the number of ways to create a row-semistrict $P$-tableau and circle one element equals the number of pairs $(T,U)$ with $T$ a cyclically row-semistrict $P_J$-permutation, for some nonempty $J \subseteq [n]$, and $U$ a row-semistrict $P_{\tnsp \olj\,}$-permutation. \begin{cor} Let $G$ be a graph on $n$ vertices.
+Symmetric function identities, Lemma~\ref{l:efactor}, and the combinatorial interpretations stated in Equation~(\ref{eq:epsilonlambdaP}) -- Theorem~\ref{t:psilambdaP} lead to some identities relating $P$-permutations to pairs of subposet permutations.
+For instance, the first identity in the following result implies that the number of ways to create a row-semistrict $P$-permutation and circle one element equals the number of $P$-permutations $w_1 \cdots w_n$ with $w_1 \cdots w_i$ a cyclically row-semistrict $P_J$-permutation for some $i$-element set $J \subseteq [n]$ ($0 < i \leq n$), and $w_{i+1} \cdots w_n$ a row-semistrict $P_{\tnsp \olj\,}$-permutation. \begin{cor} Let $G$ be a graph on $n$ vertices.
 We have

 \end{cor} \begin{proof} Applying Lemma~\ref{l:efactor} (2) to the symmetric function identities

 we obtain the claimed graph identities. \end{proof}